happycube/cxadc-linux3/README.md

 By default, cxadc captures at a rate of 8 x fSc (8 * 315 / 88 Mhz, approximately 28.6 MHz)

-tenxfsc - sets the sampling rate based off the crystal used
+tenxfsc - Sets sampling rate of the ADC based off the crystal's frequency

 `0` = Native crystal frequency i.e 28 (default), 40, 50, 54, etc